hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 ## cam_data\cam.pyth
 `cam_data\cam.pyth` is a dictionary file which stores one frame of 3D camera data.
 It includes three keys:
 ### 'camera index'
-An `int` number indicates the fame index in camera data.
+An `int` number indicates the frame index in camera data.
 ### 'camera time'
 A `float` number indicates the camera timestamp.
 ### 'camera data'